IWC - The International Watch CompanyCopyright © David Boettcher 2005 - 2024 all rights reserved.

 Some of the watches supplied by IWC to Stauffer & Co. in London were supplied in Borgel cases.
 The cases were clearly made in Switzerland by the Borgel company in Geneva and imported to the UK, as evidenced by the UK Assay Office import hallmarks, but the hallmarks do not show where the movement was put into the case.
 However, it seems most likely that this was done in Switzerland before export to the UK.

-IWC records show that the order to Borgel in Geneva for the case was made on September 15, 1906.
-IWC have provided me with an official "extract from the archives" for this wristwatch showing that the finished watch was supplied to Stauffer & Co. on January 9, 1907, the IWC sales record showing that the Borgel case was in polished silver "avec anses", that is "with handles", the term used at the time for the wire loop strap lugs of a wristwatch.
+IWC records show that their order to Borgel in Geneva for the case was made on September 15, 1906.
+IWC have provided me with an official “extract from the archives” for this wristwatch showing that the finished watch was supplied to Stauffer & Co. on 9 January 1907.
+The IWC sales ledger shows that the Borgel case was in polished silver “avec anses”, that is “with handles”, the term used at the time for the wire loop lugs of a wristwatch.

-The fact that it was sent out from IWC as a single piece make me think that it might have been ordered as a prototype by Stauffer to evaluate the wristwatch design.
-This is most likely the first IWC wristwatch with a Borgel case, and it could very well be the first IWC wristwatch.
+The fact that it was sent out from IWC as a single piece makes me think that it might have been ordered by Stauffer as a prototype to evaluate the use of Borgel screw cases for wristwatches.
+This is most likely the first IWC wristwatch with a Borgel case, and one of the first IWC wristwatches.

 Back to the top of the page.